lorenzwalthert/comp_stats_summary/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.

-You can find the preview of this example at https://bookdown.org/yihui/bookdown-demo/
+This is a summary (or probably rather, a reformulation) of the script from ETH Zurich's class *Computational Statistis* from the seminar of statistics.